 Overview

-It was concern for the future of these trees that inspired creation of the park more than a century ago.
-These forests are now cared for by park scientists who measure and monitor trees to ensure their future, a future in a changing climate.
-Their work, the science behind the scenery, has generated an incredible amount of knowledge about Acadia’s trees that until now has been buried in scientific papers and technical reports.
-With these experts as guides and with history and hundreds of original, color photos as inspiration, we can travel the trails of Acadia to learn about trees through all four seasons.
-From the balsam fir on the summit of Cadillac Mountain and blazing maples of the Jesup Path in autumn, to hemlocks topped by winter storms and ash trees illuminated by spring sunlight, readers gain a new understanding of and appreciation for Acadia’s trees and forests, and in turn for forests everywhere.
+With these experts as guides, and with history and hundreds of original, full-color photos as inspiration, travel the trails of Acadia to learn about trees through all four seasons, from the balsam fir on the summit of Cadillac Mountain and blazing maples of the Jesup Path in autumn, to hemlocks toppled by winter storms and ash trees illuminated by spring sunlight.
+Gain a new understanding of and appreciation for the trees and forests of Acadia National Park, and in turn for forests everywhere.

 While major retailers like Amazon may carry Trees of Acadia (The Past, Present, and Future of Park Forests), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
 We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.